-The self-reported Hispanic population in the United States has tripled over the last three decades as Hispanics overtook Blacks as the largest minority group in America.1 An extensive literature on Hispanics-non-Hispanic White gaps has emerged, finding differences in health (Antecol and Bedard, 2006; Antman et al., 2016), wages (Trejo, 1997), and schooling (Antman et al., 2022).
+The self-reported Hispanic population in the United States has tripled over the last three decades as Hispanics overtook Blacks as the largest minority group in America.
+An extensive literature on Hispanics-non-Hispanic White gaps has emerged, finding differences in health (Antecol and Bedard 2006; Antman, Duncan, and Trejo 2016), wages (Trejo 1997), and schooling (Antman, Duncan, and Trejo 2022).
 However, defining and measuring these racial and ethnic groups is not straightforward, especially when considering self-reported identity.
-To the extent that self-report Hispanic identity is negatively selected, these gaps could be biased upward.
+To the extent that self-reporting Hispanic identity is negatively selected, these gaps could be biased upward.